Pella86/Schrodinger-religion/Chats-about-Religion/Clean up of Spritual Science.md

 Pella Jiriya, [18.10.16 12:44]
 The directinality of love is really important

-Pella Jiriya, [18.10.16 12:44]
 Imho
+And you can't love somebody who doesn't love you back That's not love

+###### What is love? /end

+###### What is Ego?

 Pella Jiriya, [18.10.16 12:44]
-And you can't love somebody who doesn't love you back

-Pella Jiriya, [18.10.16 12:44]
-That's not love

-Pella Jiriya, [18.10.16 12:44]
 [Forwarded from Spiritual Science Channel [INT] (Milena)] "Zero=infinity
 Space seems empty, yet it is jam packed with information.
 It has been discovered (Nassim Haramein) that the density of the vacuum has 10 to the 93 grams per centimeter cubed.
 When your mind is empty, you'll find it too is jam packed with information.
 There is no difference between your mind and space...
 Ultimately, there is no difference between you and space other than the .000000001% particle fluctuation.
 The other 99.9999999% is space.
 We don't learn new things really.
 We just remember.
 Receive.
 You are and always with be the whole of creation.
 Silence the mind and remember."
 - Trevor James McGrath

 Pella Jiriya, [18.10.16 12:45]
 I think you copied some wrong measures here

-Pella Jiriya, [18.10.16 12:45]
 10 to the 93 g per cm3 is extremely dense
+Btw I would look to that with real a big care since we have limits on our metric system assuming the law of modern physics... and that measure smell of breaking them

 Milena, [18.10.16 12:45]
 [In reply to Pella Jiriya]
 I wouldn't agree.
 But ask yourself first who is I and who is someone?
 From a spiritual point of view this is not so easy to answer.

-Pella Jiriya, [18.10.16 12:47]
-[In reply to Pella Jiriya]
-Btw I would look to that with real a big care since we have limits on our metric system assuming the law of modern physics... and that measure smell of breaking them

-Milena, [18.10.16 12:48]
-[In reply to Pella Jiriya]
-Ok, I'm not an expert on this topic :) I believe the person who wrote it actually just wanted to show how everything is connected.

 Milena, [18.10.16 12:48]
 [In reply to Pella Jiriya]